-Anja searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
+Anja also writes and searches out stories that help us reimagine our relationship to each other and to planet Earth as a whole.
 These stories range from deeper philosophical concepts, to reflections of wider-ranging historical perspectives, to the personal story within local places.
-This is accomplished through engaging storytellers to share fresh perspectives via the written word or through the visual arts.

 - An Ethical Journey into Deep Time